polystat/eog/README.md

     print "warm"
 ```

-This is how a generated EOG program may look:
+This is how a generated EOG program may look (a very very early draft):

 ```
 0: ->1;